Farewells that reflect identity and pride.

 Our comprehensive guide provides step-by-step instructions and resources for planning a respectful and meaningful LGBTQ+ funeral.

-Disclaimer: The information provided on this page is for general informational purposes only and should not be considered legal advice.
-Please consult with a qualified attorney for advice specific to your situation.
+Disclaimer: The information provided on this website and by Buried in Work is for general informational purposes only and should not be considered legal advice.
+Please consult with a qualified attorney or subject matter expert for advice specific to your situation.